bupedev/AOC/README.md

   -?, -h, --help  Show help and usage information

 Commands:
-  ping   Send a request to the server to verify authenticated
+  ping         Send a request to the server to verify authenticated connection
-         connection is working correctly. solve  Solve the puzzle on a particular year and day.
+               is working correctly.
+  solve        Solve the puzzle on a particular year and day. leaderboard  Request a leaderboard from the server and print it to the
+               console.
 ```

 The solve command' uses `System.Reflection` (I know, I am definitely on Santa's naughty list this